mitogen-hq/mitogen/docs/howitworks.rst

     :py:meth:`mitogen.core.Latch.put`.

 **4. Wake, Non-empty**
-    On wake it re-acquires `lock`, removes itself from `sleeping`, decrementing `waking`, throws :py:class:`mitogen.core.TimeoutError` if no byte was written, otherwise pops and returns the first item in `queue` that is guaranteed to exist.
+    On wake it re-acquires `lock`, removes itself from `sleeping`, throws :py:class:`mitogen.core.TimeoutError` if no byte was written, decrements `waking`,  then pops and returns the first item in `queue` that is guaranteed to exist.